mwojnars/hypertag/docs/index.md

     medium size

-The same code as above, but with inline body, notice the parentheses around expressions:
+The same code as above, but with inline body; notice the parentheses around expressions:

     $size = 5
     if (size > 10)    | large size